skjaere/DebriDav/example/QUICKSTART.md

 ### Add an indexer

 Once authentication is configured, navigate to the Indexers section, and use the form to add an indexer.
 Hint: The more popular well-known indexers will have better cache hit rates.
+If you wish to use the usenet feature you will need to add a usenet indexer

 ### Add the download client

+DebriDav can act as both a torrent download client, and a usenet download client

+#### Torrent client

 Next, navigate to Settings -> Download Clients, and click the plus card.
 Under the torrents section, select qBittorrent.
 Optionally change the name, and set the host to `debridav`, and leave the port at `8080`.
 Remove any values from the username and password fields, and check the configuration by clicking the "Test" button.
 If you see a green tick, you're all set and can save.

+#### Usenet client

+If you wish to use the usenet feature you will need to add DebriDav as a usenet download client.
+Navigate to Settings -> Download Clients, and click the plus card.
+Under the torrents section, select SabNZBD.
+Optionally change the name, and set the host to `debridav`, and leave the port at `8080`.
+SabNZBD requires authentication, but DebriDav does not, so values for username and password will have to be input, but any non-null values will work.

 All downloads will initially appear in debridav/downloads.
 Downloads added by Sonarr and Radarr will get moved to their respective locations configured further down, while downloads added by Prowlarr stay in debridav/downloads.